thunderbird/webext-docs/compose.rst

 .. api-header::
    :label: Parameters for onActiveDictionariesChanged.addListener(listener)

    .. api-member::
       :name: ``listener(tab, dictionaries)``

       A function that will be called when this event occurs.

 .. api-header::
    :label: Parameters passed to the listener function

    .. api-member::
       :name: ``tab``
       :type: (:ref:`tabs.Tab`)

    .. api-member::
       :name: ``dictionaries``
       :type: (:ref:`compose.ComposeDictionaries`)

 .. _compose.onAfterSave:

 onAfterSave
 -----------

-.. api-section-annotation-hack:: -- [Added in TB 106, backported to TB 102.3.0]
+.. api-section-annotation-hack:: -- [Added in TB 105]

 Fired when saving a message as draft or template succeeded or failed.

 .. api-header::
    :label: Parameters for onAfterSave.addListener(listener)

    .. api-member::
       :name: ``listener(tab, saveInfo)``

       A function that will be called when this event occurs.

 .. api-header::
    :label: Parameters passed to the listener function

    .. api-member::
       :name: ``tab``
       :type: (:ref:`tabs.Tab`)

    .. api-member::
       :name: ``saveInfo``
       :type: (object)

       .. api-member::
          :name: ``messages``
          :type: (array of :ref:`messages.MessageHeader`)

-         The saved message(s).
-The number of saved messages depends on the applied file carbon copy configuration (fcc).
+         An array with exactly one element, the saved message.

       .. api-member::
          :name: ``mode``
          :type: (`string`)

          The used save mode.

          Supported values:

          .. api-member::
             :name: :value:`autoSave`

          .. api-member::
             :name: :value:`draft`

          .. api-member::
             :name: :value:`template`

       .. api-member::
          :name: [``error``]
          :type: (string, optional)

          An error description, if saving the message failed.

 .. api-header::
    :label: Required permissions